hauva69/pgn4web/chrome-extension/README.txt

 currently chrome-extension://*.pgn pages do not trigger webRequests events;
-hence chessboard pages need to force the page action in order to include the loaded PGN URL; if the underlying issue is fixed, consider not forcing the page action (allthough this might expose a noCache URL parameter) http://crbug.com/92395 (see also webRequest http://crbug.com/60101 above)
+hence chessboard pages need to force the page action in order to include the loaded PGN URL; if the underlying issue is fixed, consider not forcing the page action (allthough this might expose a noCache URL parameter). http://crbug.com/92395 (see also webRequest http://crbug.com/60101 above)